 Joe maintains an active pro bono practice.
-He represents clients in asylum proceedings, and he also works with the Firm's VetLex program that links veterans with pro bono attorneys.
+He represents clients in asylum proceedings, and he also works with the Firm's VetLex program that links veterans with pro bono lawyers.

-While in law school, Joe successfully helped write the briefs and conducted the direct oral argument for a case in front of the Ninth Circuit, Yepez-Vargas v.
-Barr, 773 Fed.
-App'x.
-885 (9th Cir.
-2019).
+While in law school, Joe successfully helped write the briefs and conducted the direct oral argument for a case in front of the Ninth Circuit.

 - Boston College (J.D. cum laude 2019; Articles Editor, Boston College Law Review; Ninth Circuit Appellate Project Clinic); Vanderbilt University (B.A. in Political Science and Latin American Studies 2015)